 1. X_New Course orRevision of Existing Course 2.
 Course prefix and number: ELE 5006 3.
 Short title: Content Curriculum 4.
 Long title: Curriculum in the Content Areas 5.
 Hours per week: 3 Class 0 Lab 3 Credit Terms: Fall X_Spring Summer On demand 7.
 Initial term:FallX_SpringSummer Year:2025 8.
 Catalog course description: This course addresses curriculum development in the following content areas: science, social studies, and mathematics addressing the Next Generation Science Standards, the National Curriculum Standards for Social Studies, and the Common Core State Standards in Mathematics.
 Research-based frameworks for curriculum/lesson development will be used that will meet the developmental levels of students.
 Course attributes: General education component: Cultural diversityHonorsWriting centeredWriting intensiveWriting active Department Capstone as Senior Seminar 10.
 Instructional delivery Type of Course: X_LectureLabLecture/lab combinedIndependent study/research InternshipPerformancePracticum/clinicalOther, specify: Mode(s) of Delivery: Face to FaceOnline SynchronousX_Online AsynchronousStudy Abroad Hybrid, specify approximate amount of on-line and face-to-face instruction Course(s) to be deleted from the catalog once this course is approved: n/a 12.
 Equivalent course(s): none a.
 Are students allowed to take equivalent course(s) for credit?
 Yes No N/A 13.
 Prerequisite(s): Admission to the Graduate College and the ELE MAT Program.
 University teacher education requirements apply, and department requirements for enrollment must be met. a.
 Can prerequisite be taken concurrently?
 Yes No N/A b.
 Minimum grade required for the prerequisite course(s)? c.
 Use Banner coding to enforce prerequisite course(s)?
+Yes No c.
+Use Banner coding to enforce prerequisite course(s)?
 Yes No d.
 Who may waive prerequisite(s)?
-Yes No u. who may waive prerequisite(s): No oneChairInstructorAdvisorOther (specify)
+Yes No a. who may waive prerequisite(s).
+No oneChairInstructorAdvisorOther (specify)

-- 14. Co-requisite(s): \ELE 5007 and ELE 5002 - 15.
+- 14. Co-requisite(s): ELE 5007 and ELE 5002 - 15.
 Enrollment restrictions - a.
-Degrees, colleges, majors, levels, classes which may take the course: \College of Education candidates who have met the conditions for the MAT program and admission to the Graduate College\ - b.
-Degrees, colleges, majors, levels, classes which may not take the course: \everyone else\ - 16.
+Degrees, colleges, majors, levels, classes which may take the course: College of Education candidates who have met the conditions for the MAT program and admission to the Graduate College - b.
+Degrees, colleges, majors, levels, classes which may not take the course: everyone else - 16.
 Repeat status: X May not be repeated May be repeated once with credit - 17.
-Enter the limit, if any, on hours which may be applied to a major or minor: \3\ - 18.
-Grading methods: X\Standard \\\\ CR/NC \\\ Audit \\\ ABC/NC - 19.
+Enter the limit, if any, on hours which may be applied to a major or minor: 3 - 18.
+Grading methods: X_Standard CR/NC Audit ABC/NC - 19.
 Special grading provisions: